 [Other symptoms in a patient’s history which might make me suspicious of a fungal problem would include sensitivity to bright light, sensitivity to electrical shops, a metallic taste in the mouth, coughing, chest pain, shortness of breath, abdominal pain and nausea and diarrhoea.
 The list goes on and on!]

-This patient is going to need antifungals, is going to need to make sure that his home environment is clean and dry ( fungus thrives in the west and the damp) , is going to need agents to help with liver detoxify better i.e. to improve the liver’s ability to eliminate.
+This patient is going to need antifungals, is going to need to make sure that his home environment is clean and dry ( fungus thrives in the west and the damp) , is going to need agents to help with liver detoxification. i.e. to improve the liver’s ability to eliminate.
 The digestive system will also need clean-up.
-So detoxification would also be useful in addition.
-Allow-carbohydrate, low mould content diet also is indicated otherwise the infection may never go away.
+Thus detoxification would also be useful in addition.

 Also this patient will have a longer road to recovery to go than the lady above.
 Being too aggressive too soon with antifungals initially may make this patient even more sick.